State-Administered Prekindergarten Programs | Applications

 Universal Prekindergarten (UPK)

 UPK grant funds are allocated to school districts in accordance with a formula set forth in Section 3602-e (10) of Education Law.
-Beginning in the 2020-2021 school year, the grant awards for the Additional Grants for the Prekindergarten for Three- and Four-Year Old Students (EPK4) were merged into districts’ UPK allocations.
-Allocations and the number of children to be served for districts that received only UPK funding during the 2019-2020 school year are unchanged.
-For districts that received an EPK4 grant award in the 2019-2020 school year, the allocations list provides information about the districts’ new consolidated UPK allocation.
+Allocations and the number of children to be served for districts that received only UPK funding during the 2020-2021 school year are unchanged.

 Statewide Universal Full Day Prekindergarten (SUFDPK)

 Chapter 53 of the Laws of 2014 appropriated $340 million for prekindergarten grants to incentivize and fund universal full-day prekindergarten programs, in accordance with Section 3602-ee of the Education Law.
 Prekindergarten seats awarded through this competitive SUFDPK grant and filled during the grant period will continue to be renewed in subsequent years provided the program meets the quality standards and all applicable requirements.
 Programs operating under this grant must provide instruction for at least five hours per school day for the entire school year (which must at a minimum include 180 days per school year).
+SUFDPK funds can only be used for students who are four years of age.
 Grant funding must be used only to supplement, not supplant, existing prekindergarten programs.
 A total of $300 million has been allocated to the New York City region for this application, and $40 million has been allocated cumulatively for the nine other regions of New York State.

 Targeted Prekindergarten (TPK)